Special Weather Statement issued for Reagan by NWS - News Break

 Special Weather Statement issued for Reagan by NWS

-Effective: 2021-05-21 01:00:00 CDT Expires: 2021-05-19 19:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Reagan SIGNIFICANT WEATHER ADVISORY FOR CENTRAL REAGAN COUNTY UNTIL 745 PM CDT At 702 PM CDT, Doppler radar was tracking a strong thunderstorm 12 miles north of Reagan County Airport, or 12 miles north of Big Lake.
-This storm was nearly stationary.
+Effective: 2021-05-21 01:00:00 CDT Expires: 2021-05-19 19:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Reagan SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN REAGAN COUNTY UNTIL 715 PM CDT At 626 PM CDT, Doppler radar was tracking a strong thunderstorm 7 miles northwest of Barnhart, or 10 miles east of Big Lake, moving southwest at 5 mph.
 Nickel size hail and wind gusts of 50 to 55 mph will be possible with this storm.
-Locations impacted include Big Lake, Reagan County Airport, Best and Stiles.alerts.weather.gov
+Locations impacted include Big Lake.alerts.weather.gov